zryska/Edge-Data-Store-Docs/V1/Configuration/EdgeSystemConfiguration.md

 ### Configuring Edge Data Store components

-The minimum System_Components.json file for the System is below.
+The default System_Components.json file for the System component is below.
 The Storage component is required for this initial release for Edge Data Store to run.
 With later releases of the Edge Data Store, the storage component may not be required.

 ```json
 [